A 14-year-old teen in the Friends of the Children–Portland program

 Friend, Maria,* was there by her side all the way.

 Kelsey chose Mount St. Helens to tackle a physical challenge that would push her to work out all year long and make her proud of herself.
-She and Maria researched the climb, bought a permit nine months in advance, and trained together throughout the year.
-The day of the hike, the two spent 12 hours together, hiking, driving, eating, resting and talking.
-“It was honestly one of my favorite days on the job!”
-Maria said.
+She and Maria researched the climb, bought a permit nine months in advance and trained together throughout the year.
+On the day of the hike, the two spent 12 hours together, hiking, driving, eating, resting and talking.
+“It was honestly one of my favorite days on the job!,” Maria said.

 The day was not without adversity, including bad weather that put reaching the summit into question.
 With one mile to go, Kelsey decided she’d had enough and wanted to head back down.
 Feeling deflated, Kelsey laid on the trail, doubting her ability to go on.
 Instead of ending the trek, she and Maria took their time over lunch, reflecting and sharing their experience with other hikers.
 After contemplating how far they’d come, Kelsey changed her mind and decided to push on to the top.

 Reaching the summit was nothing short of exhilarating.
 Since the